walnuthq/madara-docs/docs/advanced/customize_gas_token.md

 This guide helps you change your Appchain's gas token.

 An Appchain's gas token is used to pay for transaction fees.
-Madara Appchains support both the traditional Eth gas token as well as the newer STRK gas token.
+Madara Appchains support both the traditional Eth gas token and the newer STRK gas token.
 This guide focuses on switching the used STRK token.

 Changing the used gas token helps you customize the Appchain to suit your needs.
 It's one of the available [configuration options](appchain) when starting an Appchain.